ShieldOrder/zec-pooled-solvency-feasibility/CONTRIBUTING.md

 - treat missing artifacts as blocking defects
 - avoid narrative justification in place of evidence

-A contribution that weakens feasibility is a successful contribution.

 ## Disagreement

 Disagreement is expected.

 Disputes should be expressed through:
 - counterexamples
 - alternative constructions
 - revised threat models